sadie767/pingPong/README.md

 * _open the project in atom for editing purposes_
 * _open the project's html page to enjoy the program on the internet_

-## Known Bugs

-_{curently it only lists inputted numbers at the bottom and I have not been able to get my loops to communicate in order to implement the ping-pong replacement}_

 ## Support and contact details

 _{questions? ideas? concerns? email: biffbangpow767@yahoo.com}_